anxkhn/azure-ai-900-exam-prep/questions.md

 You need to extract key terms from the reports to generate summaries.
 Which type of AI workload should you use?

-1.  anomaly detection
+A.  anomaly detection
-2.  natural language processing
+B.  natural language processing
-3.  computer vision
+C.  computer vision
-4.  knowledge mining
+D.  knowledge mining

 **Answer(s):** B